 Your REALTOR® should be able to accommodate your particular situation whether it be via email, phone calls, etc. Clients with email capability can receive automatic updates from the MLS system as soon as new listings are entered.
+Clients who have hired the REAL Collective also have access to secret off market properties through different platforms such as Knokd.

 Let the first REALTOR® know that you are unhappy and the reasons why.
 See if you can work out the issues with them.
+If you are unable to there may be an opportunity to mutually terminate your agreement.

 When purchasing real estate, a REALTOR® can be an invaluable resource if you remember your responsibilities: